MicrosoftDocs/nav-content/dynamics-nav-app/ui-extensions-accountant-portal.md

 ms.author: edupont

 ---
-# Accountant Portal for Dynamics 365 for Financials
+# Accountant Portal for Dynamics NAV
 This application provides a dashboard with summary data for each client of an accountant.
 The portal displays financial KPIs as well as a direct link to the client’s financial application.

 The dashboard is a highly specialized Role Center for a better overview of your clients.